 Full Width Sizing

 While the Container Element is mostly independent, some of it’s features rely on other factors on your site, such as your Site Width.
 The Fusion Builder’s Container Element enables the background color, image, or border to span 100% of the browser width depending on the Page Template it’s being used on.
 Below are some examples of how the Container Element reacts to different types of settings.

 How To Use The Container Element

 Step 1 – Create a new page, or edit an existing one.

 Step 2 – Activate the Fusion Builder by clicking the ‘Use Fusion Builder’ button on top of the page editor.

-Step 3 - Insert a Container element into the page by clicking the ‘+ Container’ button.
-Once you insert a Container, you’ll be asked to choose the column or column layout you’d like to use.
+Step 3 – Insert a Container element into the page by clicking the ‘+ Container’ button.
+As you insert a Container, you’ll be asked to choose the column layout you’d like to use.

 Step 4 – If you’d like to add a Container below an existing Container, simply hover over the existing Container and a ‘+ Container’ button will appear.
 Click this button to add a new Container directly below your existing one.

 Step 5 – Once you’ve added a Container with columns inside it, you can then add elements into the columns.